ian-weisser/asknot/README.md

 - image files                belong  in ubuntu-community-website/library/images/pictograms/
 - index.php: Edit this file, and add the file guidance_wizard_header.php below the wp_header.
 This stub pulls in the .js and .css files.
 The UCW theme doesn't use functions.php for enqueueing JS and CSS.

-- (HTML in database) enter content.txt onto the page.
+- (HTML in database) enter content.txt onto the page using the web entry tool
 - (HTML in php) guidance_wizard.php belongs in ubuntu_community_website/
+- (HTML in php) edit index.php to use guidance_wizard.php

 jQuery Bug workaround: On your own pull of UCW for testing, the theme does not add jQuery, so the guidance wizard won't work.
 To load jQuery for testing.
 - (Testing) In guidance_wizard_header.php, uncomment the jQuery loader.